-Eda’s work is centred on the interplay of gender, sexuality and migration.
-Her dissertation project examines migratory experiences of Iranian sexual dissidents who seek temporary asylum and wait for resettlement in Turkey.
-Theoretically, her work draws on post/de-colonial, queer/feminist and materialist approaches to migration, mobilities, identities, belonging, and everyday life.
+In my dissertation project, I seek to explore the everyday life worlds and migratory experiences of Iranian sexual dissidents who seek temporary asylum and wait for resettlement in Turkey.
+For this study, I conducted multi-sited ethnographic fieldwork in different refugee (re-)settlement cities in Turkey and in Canada between 2011 and 2014.
+Theoretically, my work draws on postcolonial, queer and feminist approaches to asylum, displacement, migrations, identities, belonging, and everyday life.

 PhD Candidate in Sociology; Lund University, Sweden (On going)

 MSc in Global Studies; University of Gothenburg, Sweden (2010)

 BS in Sociology, Middle East Technical University, Turkey (2008)

 Eda is passionate about teaching, particularly on critical migration, citizenship and refugee studies, queer/feminist theories, globalization and transnationalization processes, and social research methods.
 Her teaching experience ranges from first-year introductory courses to graduate courses on numerous subjects.